counsyl/capone/README.md

 the library, but you can define others, say for bots or certain classes of users.

-Currently, `TransactionType` is not used by the code in `ledger` but is provided as a convenience to users who might wish to incorporate this information into an external report or calculation.
+Currently, `TransactionType` is not used by the code in `capone` but is provided as a convenience to users who might wish to incorporate this information into an external report or calculation.